 What will the project achieve?

-Due to our robust framework for pre-competitive collaboration. the Pistoia Alliance was selected to manage this initiative with the goal of creating a minimal viable product (MVP) ontology that demonstrates added value to the ISO IDMP standards for data usability across organizational boundaries and regulatory jurisdictions.
+Due to our robust framework for pre-competitive collaboration.
+The Pistoia Alliance was selected to manage this initiative with the goal of creating an ontology that demonstrates added value to the ISO IDMP standards for data usability across organizational boundaries and regulatory jurisdictions.
 We have pulled together a core team consisting of Pharmaceutical stakeholders, regulatory bodies, standards organizations, non-profit groups, and solutions providers for this project.

-The IDMP Ontology Release v0.1.0 MVP is now available under MIT open source license.
+The IDMP Ontology Releases are available here, with the MIT open source license.

 Find out more at the following links: